dimas-prates/jwt-auth-api/setup-steps.md

 # Setup
 ## Dependencies
-> :warning: It's necessary to download separate the types for the packages.
+> :warning: It's necessary to download the types separated for the packages.
 ### Production
 - [ ] express
 - [ ] express-async-errors